ethanny2/threejs-es6-webpack-barebones-boilerplate/README.md

 dracoDragon.gltf(~1300kb) = 1300kb
 ```
 ### Loading a draco compressed .gltf
-In Threejs the draco loader is used for loading pure .drc (draco) files.
+In three.js the draco loader is used for loading pure .drc (draco) files.
 In order to load a draco compressed .gtlf we need instances of both GLTFLoader and DRACOLoader.